Department of Architecture

 The Department of Product Design provides a thorough grounding in the use, invention, and production of consumer products.
 It integrates the theories and applied practices of the art, architecture, and the design disciplines.

 The bachelor of fine arts program in Portland is a fifth year of concentrated study for students wanting to continue past the BA/BS level or transfer students wanting to expand on their design–related degree.
 The BFA program provides advanced undergraduate students with a full-time, one-year academic program.

 Students learn to develop products from a personal, local, and global perspective by addressing the needs of individuals, communities, and industry.
 They gain in–depth knowledge about materials, idea generation, prototyping, and manufacturing.
 Faculty members focus equally on high– and low–tech working methods, stressing hand skills alongside 3–D rendering and printing.
 Our students come away from the program with the confidence and skills to work for a large company or to start their own business.

-Applications to the BFA program are due January 15.
+To apply, visit the Product Design admission page.
+Applications to the Portland BFA program are due January 15.

 Department of Product Design: Sports Product Design Program

 The master of science in sports product design will prepare designers to be key members and leaders of multidisciplinary development teams within the more than 700 sports product companies located in Oregon and beyond.
 The degree focuses on innovation methods, design for the athlete, product sustainability, and sports product marketing and branding.

 Entering designers equipped with conceptual problem-solving abilities, knowledge of materials and production, strategies for emotional product resonance and relevance, and entrepreneurial skills will have their designer’s toolboxes enhanced with a deep, specific study of sports product techniques, tools and platforms, and human physiology, biomechanics, and sports psychology.

 Students who graduate from this program will be capable of making strong contributions to the sports design culture of Oregon and the world at large.